codetaylor/dropt-1.12/SYNTAX.md

 </pre></big>

 * `selector`: <code>[IRuleDropSelector](#iruledropselector)</code>
-  * *Optional* - if omitted, no selection conditions will apply to the drop's candidacy and the weight will default to `1`.
+  * &#x1F539;*Optional* - if omitted, no selection conditions will apply to the drop's candidacy and the weight will default to `1`.
   * This object defines conditions for the drop's candidacy as well as its chance to drop.

 * `item`: <code>[IRuleDropItem](#iruledropitem)</code>